roggc/dinou/README.md

 ## Styles (Tailwind.css, .module.css, and .css)

 dinou is ready to use Tailwind.css, `.module.css`, and `.css` styles.
-All styles will be generated in a file in webpack folder named `styles.css`.
+All styles will be generated in a file in Rollup folder named `styles.css`.
 So you must include this in your `page.tsx` or `layout.tsx` file, in the `head` tag:

 ```typescript
 <link href="/styles.css" rel="stylesheet"></link>